 On a postgraduate taught programme teaching is led by academic staff, allowing you to engage with, and contribute to, the world-leading research carried out in Humanities at Southampton.
 You will complete a core programme of research skills development in tandem with a series of modules which you select according to your personal aims and objectives.
 Each programme offers a wide and fascinating range of modules related to our specialisms led by academics who are experts in their chosen fields of research and who wish to engage you with their experience.

 You will develop your knowledge and understanding through lectures, tutor-led and student-led seminars, tutorials, and workshops giving hands-on experience.
-You will develop your autonomous capability as a professional through a range of group and individual projects and investigations, supported by programme tutors; you will have opportunities to present your individual work, to organise and lead workshop activities, and provide peer feedback and support.
+You will develop your autonomous capability as a professional through a range of group and individual projects and investigations, supported by programme tutors; you will have opportunities to present your individual work, to organize and lead workshop activities, and provide peer feedback and support.

 You will write some extended essays, but most modules will be assessed through a module portfolio containing a range of evidence demonstrating achievement of the module learning outcomes.
-This may take the form of: shorter essays; annotated bibliography; critical research review; reports on design/ trialing of research instruments; reports on workshop tasks; records of oral presentations; data analysis tasks.
+This may take the form of shorter essays; annotated bibliography; critical research review; reports on design/ trialing of research instruments; reports on workshop tasks; records of oral presentations; data analysis tasks.
 The 15,000-word dissertation is a core element in establishing the acquisition of appropriate skills and the application of research techniques.
 Your supervisor will be available to provide regular and supportive advice, guidance and feedback on your progress.

-A masters degree will enable you to further develop the key skills employers seek such as: time management; problem-solving; teamwork; deadline and project management; cultural awareness; working independently; using your initiative; relationship-building; critical thinking and research analysis.
+A masters degree will enable you to further develop the key skills employers seek such as time management; problem-solving; teamwork; deadline and project management; cultural awareness; working independently; using your initiative; relationship-building; critical thinking and research analysis.
 Above all, you will learn to communicate your ideas and enthusiasm to a wide range of audiences.